 About The Grange

 The Grange is a place of sanctuary for people and for nature.
-An ever-changing group of people from near and far call The Grange home for a short period of time during which they have the opportunity to find some peace from the often harsh realities of daily life, and to learn skills and gain basic qualifications.
+An ever-changing group of people from near and far visit The Grange for a short period of time during which they have the opportunity to find some peace from the often harsh realities of daily life and get involved in managing the land.

 We are based in an old rectory surrounded by 10 acres of beautiful meadows and gardens in the picturesque village of Great Cressingham in West Norfolk.
-We are fortunate to share the space with a wide range of wildlife including barn owls, kingfishers and muntjac as well as domesticated ponies, sheep, chickens and guinea pigs.
+We are fortunate to share the space with a wide range of wildlife including 27 species of mammal (incl.
+9 bats), over 150 species of wildflower and 730 species of moth!
+We also look after ponies and chickens on the site and the River Wissey runs along our north-west boundary.
 The beauty of The Grange makes it a wonderful setting for people looking for peace and inspiration.

 The Grange is a not-for-profit organisation limited by guarantee with a board of Directors and a group of Elders who offer guidance and support.

 The Grange was built as a rectory in the mid 18th century for the rector of St. Michael's church in the village.
 It remained a church house until the 1930's when it was sold into private ownership.
 In 1975 Sophie's parents, Tom and Sally North, purchased The Grange and lived here until 1985.
 During that time The Grange was always full of people - some staying for a short time, some living here.
 There were drama workshops, a clock-making enterprise, a homemade hovercraft in the garden and all sorts of other amazing goings-on.
 Sophie was born at The Grange but moved to Tom's family home when she was 3 years old.
 We are hugely grateful to Tom and Sally, to Ben's parents Malcolm and Gia and to countless other people who help to make what we do here possible.